+We hypothesize that by studying behavior of small (10$^{1}$ - 10$^{2}$) groups of individuals in the crowded environment of early nest construction, we can study the pressures that lead to inactivity in these smaller groups.
+We can then study how small group activity results in widespread workload inequality in the larger collective.
+Prior studies which utilized a small but fixed number of individuals \cite{aguilar_collective_2018} could not probe the mechanisms underlying this inequality.
+Instead, we vary the group size in a fixed experimental area to systematically understand the role of crowding and confinement in workload inequality \cite{fewell2016scaling}.
+Specifically, we study different sized groups of \textit{Solenopsis invicta} fire ants, known for coordination in highly constrained environments \cite{tschinkel_fire_2013}.

-Several \textit{Solenopsis invicta} fire ant colonies were collected from locations in the metro Atlanta, GA area.
+Fire ant colonies were collected from locations in the metro Atlanta, GA area.
 The colonies were maintained in a climate controlled room on the Georgia Tech campus.
 Colonies were fed a protein-carbohydrate mixture 2x weekly and supplied a constant water source via cotton-covered tubes.
 To study digging behavior, plastic containers ($\approx$65 x 65 mm), shown in Figure \ref{fig:exp setup 1}A, were prepared such that a small region of width $\approx$2 mm along one edge was filled with partially saturated colored sand (saturated 20\% by mass, grain size distribution 75 - 400 $\mu m$).
-A 4 mm diameter hole on the side of a plastic covering enabled ants to enter the sand, but restricted entrance and exiting of this region to a single location.
-Doing so enabled monitoring when each ant entered and exited the artificial ``nest'' region (and thus served as a proxy for each ant's activity).
+A 4 mm diameter hole on the side of a plastic covering enabled ants to enter the sand but restricted movement in and out of this region to a single location.
+This setup enabled monitoring of when each ant entered and exited the artificial ``nest'' region, and thus these observations served as a proxy for each ant's activity.

 Each day, workers were randomly selected from a single colony and their gasters were painted with color codes for purposes of video identification (Figure \ref{fig:exp setup 1}B).
 New containers were prepared daily, and in each container, we placed 2, 3, 4, 6, 10, 15, 20, or 25 ants.
 Each trial was started between 4 PM and 6 PM daily, and the containers were randomized such that the same number of ants were not always placed into the same container each day.
-An array of cameras (Logitech C920) were set up to record overhead videos of each trial for 20 hours.
+An array of cameras (Logitech C920) was set up to record overhead videos of each trial for 20 hours.
 Sample overhead images of pellet depositions over six hours are shown in Figure \ref{fig:exp setup 1}C. Ants were not returned to the colony after each trial.

-\subsubsection{Video analysis techniques}
+\subsection{Video analysis techniques}